rogerscuall/multi-vendor-network-workshop/5-brownfield_switches_resource_modules/README.md

 git push
 ~~~
 ### Step 4 - Review the Diff
 Run the Job-template `network_brownfield_diff` Job template for the diff.yml playbook to identify the difference between the SSOT `host_vars` versus the running configuration on the switch.
+Note the change you made to E1/1...
+* Notice the job template is running in `check mode` as to not apply any changes.

 ### Step 5 - Run the network_brownfield_deploy Job-template
-This will run the deploy.yml playbook to add the change
+This will run the deploy.yml playbook to add the change in `run mode`.

 ### Step 6 - Check Ports
 * In this exercise we identify interfaces/l2_interfaces that match specific configurations.
 This demo uses network resource module facts and selectattr filters.